What Friends Has Been Up To

 Mt.
 Jefferson to Diamond Peak Wilderness – West of the Cascade Crest

 For information on the west side of the range, visit the Willamette National Forest's current conditions page and follow the Recreation & Road Update links for the various ranger districts.
 Trails information is at the bottom of each district's page.
 Both forests' pages also provide information on road conditions, weather links, and campground status.
 The PCTA volunteers maintain some sections of the PCT in this area with FS trail crews doing parts as well.
-HCFV such as SCROPIONS do other trails.
+HCFV such as SCORPIONS do other trails.
 FCCW does limited logout here.

 New junction signs are up in the west side of the crest.
 Please use a current 2014 Mckenzie District map to navigate and another form of navigation such as a gps, compass or 2nd map.
 The sign standard is trail name and number.
 There are no destination signs.
 Updating and replacing signs is an ongoing process.
 Be prepared to use your maps.